TREND50/GRANDproto_DAQ/README.md

 # GRANDproto_DAQ
-DAQ software for GRANDproto
+DAQ software for GRANDProto35

-##Required libraries
+##Required libraries:
 boost-asio
+tmux

 ##Build
-make clean&&make
+make clean; make

 ## To send message to a board
 ./sendmsg <dest IP addr> <port> <cfg file>

 ## To run a server to receive message from a board
 ./trend_server <port> [output file prefix]
-TRENDDATA message will be written to prefix.bin
-Other messages will be written to prefix.txt
+TRENDDATA message will be written to prefix.bin (and prefix.txt temporarly) Other messages will be written to prefix.txt

 ## Function of the programms